browserengineering/book/book/visual-effects.md

 Start by installing [Skia][skia-python] and [SDL][sdl-python]:

-    pip3 install skia-python pysdl2 pysdl2-dll
+    python3 -m pip install skia-python pysdl2 pysdl2-dll

 [skia-python]: https://kyamagu.github.io/skia-python/
 [sdl-python]: https://pypi.org/project/PySDL2/

 ::: {.install}
-As elsewhere in this book, you may need to use `pip`, `easy_install`, or `python3 -m pip` instead of `pip3` as your installer, or use your IDE's package installer.
+As elsewhere in this book, you may need install the `pip` package first, or use your IDE's package installer.
 If you're on Linux, you'll need to install additional dependencies, like OpenGL and fontconfig.
 Also, you may not be able to install `pysdl2-dll`; if so, you'll need to find SDL in your system package manager instead.
 Consult the [`skia-python`][skia-python] and [`pysdl2`][sdl-python] web pages for more details.
 :::

 Once installed, remove the `tkinter` imports from browser and replace